pacoispaco/coral/notes.md

 whether they should be split into other species or not, or classifed under other genus.

-A decent software system for bird names should be able to:
+The system for bird names should be able to:

  * Handle current scientific names
  * Handle current but multiple taxonomies